uk-gov-mirror/defra.ivory/README.md

 Now the application is ready to run:

 `$ npm start` or `$ node index.js`

+### Converting the Address Lookup PFX certificate to a Base64 string

+In some instances you may not be able to use a PFX certificate file with your environment.
+In these cases it is possible to use the script at `/bin/scripts/convertCert.js` to convert your PFX certificate into a Base64 string that can be added to the Environment Variable `ADDRESS_LOOKUP_PFX_CERT` instead of the location of the certificate itself.

 ### To run the application in Docker